b33pbop/tp/docs/DeveloperGuide.md

 1. **Adding a supplier order**

-    1. Prerequisites: A contact with category `Supplier`.
+    1. Prerequisites: A contact with category `Supplier` with valid phone number.
     2. Test case:
        ```
        addOrder p/91234567 i/Chicken q/20 u/5.60 d/every Tuesday
        ```
        **Expected:** A new order is added to the supplier.
 Order details are shown in the person card for the contact.
+Status message confirms successful update.

 2. **Updating a supplier order**

-    1. Prerequisites: A `Supplier`with an order.
+    1. Prerequisites: A `Supplier`with an order with valid phone number.
     2. Test case:
        ```
        updateOrder p/91234567 o/1 i/Fish
        ```
-       **Expected:** The specified order is updated successfully in the supplier's record.
+       **Expected:** The specified order is updated successfully in the supplier's record, unless the edit does not actually change anything in the order.
+Status message confirms successful update.

 3. **Deleting a supplier order**